Czembri/Assistants/README.md

 * get_random_date(): generates random date for **creationdate** column

 * seed_database(): contains all needed data to seed database, adds and commits changes.
+It takes as a parameter number of assistants, that you want to create.

 ### Tests